geospatial-jeff/pyasyncio-benchmark/infra/README.md

 ```

 Next we must create a new user group with access to the underlying Unix socket used by Docker, which prevents
-us from prefexing every docker command with sudo.
+us from prefixing every docker command with sudo.

 ```shell
 sudo groupadd docker